fdebbabi/nwassik-backend-serverless/README.md

       - Users specify from where items should be picked, and to where should be delivered
     - Online Service
       - Users specify what online service they need (Netflix, plane ticket,..) and meetup location for transaction
-  - A due date can also be specified informing when the request should be completed.
+  - A due date can also be specified indicating the final deadline for completing the request (Possible for all kind of requests)

 - **Viewing Requests:**
   - Providers browse public listings based on filters (request type, location, due date, ..)

 - **Providers Respond:**

-  - Other users (providers) see public requests.
+  - Providers see public requests.
   - They can offer to fulfill a posted request by sending a chat message
   - Requester and Provider discuss details privately